Rida Fatima is an experienced and passionate writer as well as a student of Biological Sciences who studies botany.

 The sizes vary according to the species and variety.
 There are shrubs, which are several feet tall, and tiny specimens, which are only a few inches long.
 They do not need any shaping and pruning.

-Blooming time is spring and summer, and several varieties have ornamental flowers.
-Many gardeners remove the flowers that are not particularly showy.
-However, Jade plants grow for many years without blooming.
-Even when in their native environment they require enough time to get mature enough and start blooming.
-Jade Plants often require dry arid environment for flowering.
+Blooming time for jade plants is spring and summer.
+Several varieties have ornamental flowers, though many gardeners remove flowers that are not particularly showy.
+However, jade plants grow for many years without blooming.
+Even when in their native environment, they require time to get mature enough and start blooming.
+Jade Plants often require a dry, arid environment for flowering.

-For making your Jade plant bloom, you need to give it to a dry condition and make sure it is holding water, and is exposed to a cooler nighttime temperature
+To make your jade plant bloom, give it to a dry condition—make sure it is holding water and is exposed to a cooler nighttime temperature.

 The flowers that grow and bloom on jade plants only have ornamental value and are not used for any other commercial purpose.
 In the past, the plant extract was used to treat upset stomachs or fresh wounds.